gchq/Palisade-services/README.md

 Use the `-h` flag to see usage instructions.

-# Appendix I Palisade Flow Diagram
+## Appendix 1 Palisade Flow Diagram

 ![Palisade Flow Diagram ](doc/Palisade-Flow-Diagram.png)